There are a number of good reasons to become a Vaccines for Children provider.

 The federally funded program came to life in 1994 on the heels of a 1989-1991 measles epidemic that involved thousands of cases and hundreds of deaths.
 A subsequent study found that more than half the children who contracted the measles during that outbreak had not been immunized.

-VFC provides routine vaccines to all states and territories for distribution at no cost to any health care provider authorized to prescribe vaccines in their respective jurisdictions.
+VFC provides routine vaccines to all states and territories for distribution at no cost to any healthcare provider authorized to prescribe vaccines in their respective jurisdictions.

 The program is good for providers because it keeps patients coming through the doors – charges for office visits and to administer the vaccines are allowed – and it’s good for kids because they get their shots.